Programming Assignment: Production Line

 Write a program that simulates the use of a "production line" to create widgets.
 There should be four "workers", labelled, A, B, C and D, all members of the Worker class, each effected by a thread.

 Worker A produces widgets, which are then passed to B, which sets myB to true, then passes the widget to C, and so on.
 There should be a buffer of objects, represented by an instance of the class ConveyerBelt, between each worker, simulating a conveyer belt between them.
 This buffer will be similar to the MessageQueue class in the textbook.
-The workers should handle their widgets at varying rates (i.e., use Math.random() to vary their production rate by calling sleep()).
-That is a randomized call to sleep should be made between by each worker between picking up a widget from an incoming ConveyerBelt and placing that widget on teh outgoing ConveyerBelt.
-A ConveyerBelt has a maximum capacity of three widgets.
+The workers should handle their widgets at varying rates (use Math.random() to vary their manipulation rates by calling sleep()).
+That is, a randomized call to sleep should be made by each worker between picking up a widget from an incoming ConveyerBelt and placing that widget on the outgoing ConveyerBelt.
+A ConveyerBelt should have a maximum capacity of three widgets.
 If a producing worker tries to produce into a full conveyer belt, print a warning message (e.g. "WARNING: worker B is waiting to put widget8 <handled by A,B> on conveyer") and block until there is space for its production.
 (The "blocking" is achieved by calls to wait(), as described below.)
 Likewise if a consuming worker try to consume from an empty conveyer belt, it should print a message ("WARNING: worker C is idle!"), and block until there is a widget to consume.
 Each time a worker handles a widget, it should print a message to that effect.
 These messages will take three forms (only messages from B are shown here):

 Worker A will not be printing any messages of the first type, while Worker D will not be generating any messages of the third type.